GENERAL LINGUISTICS 2

 capacity of arguing following inductive and deductive approaches

-capacity of describing original data of standard and non-standard varieties with the correct terminology
+capacity of describing data and linguistic phenomena with the correct terminology